zachleat/zachleat.com/_posts/2023-02-06-react-criticism.md

 > React has significant costs, especially on mobile.
 React has a lot of computational work required to do all of its checks.
 On mobile the cost is far higher than I think is reasonable.

-> What's really at stake here, to my mind at least, are the performance benefits (read: user experience) and the developer ergonomics.
-React is very pleasant for developers to use, but at what cost to the user?
-It seems to me that developer ergonomics should be less important than our users' needs, as painful as that can be for us developers.
-Despite the claims, React does seem to have significant performance implications, at least under certain circumstances.

 > I really enjoyed using React, but I wouldn't personally use it on an app I'm building; I just don't think it would be fast enough.

 <div class="livedemo" data-demo-label="Updated">